astro-tiptop/TIPTOP/docs/source/wishList.rst

 * Fix the FieldOfView/PixelScale/NumberOfLenslet behaviour to something that makes sense.
 * Discuss with Cedric the use of FieldOfView VS  WindowRadiusWCoG for LO sensor.
 Also the center of gravity algorithms
 * NewValueThrPix: is this a really needed parameter or could we not parametrize this?
+* minimal parameter file example for configuring each of the type of AO